conradakunga/Blog/_posts/2024-12-22-caching-in-net-applications-the-hybrid-cache.md

 await cache.RemoveByTagAsync(["Any", "Of", "These"], token);
 ```

+**The logic around removal by tag is currently work in progress and is not currently functional.**

 To demonstrate a complete API with cache invalidation, we can create three more APIs that use the `HybridCache`  -  one to **View** a `Spy`, one to **Create** a `Spy` and one to **Delete** a `Spy`.
 For a more complete example, we will start by modifying the `Spy` to add an ID property like this:

 ```csharp